datmedevil17/Kernel-Mantle/README.md

-# Kernel AI-Powered IDE for Morph
+# Kernel AI-Powered IDE for Mantle

-A versatile and production-ready smart contract development environment that redefines the experience of blockchain developers on **Morph**.
+A versatile and production-ready smart contract development environment that redefines the experience of blockchain developers on **Mantle**.
 Kernel AI combines exceptional speed, security, and intelligence to provide a seamless experience to develop, audit, and deploy smart contracts.

 <img width="1920" height="969" alt="image" src="https://github.com/user-attachments/assets/c9645a24-02c7-4cf5-8a48-4434422bb775" />